curvenote/curvenote/docs/cross-references.md

 :class: dropdown
 # How to turn on heading `numbering`

-By default headings are not numbered, see {ref}`heading-numbering` for more information.
+By default headings are not numbered, see [](#header-numbering) for more information.
 To turn on numbered headers you need to turn numbering on in the document or project using `numbering` in the frontmatter.
 You can control this for each heading level:

 ```yaml
 numbering: